Working together to keep your children safe

 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in a domestic abuse incident.
 Following an incident at home, children will often arrive at school distressed, upset and unprepared for the day.

-Newcastle City Council, the police and nominated Key Adults in school (Mr Turner and Ms Jackson) will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.
+Newcastle City Council, the police and nominated Key Adults in school (Mr Turner and Mrs Mackenzie) will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.

 Why is Operation Encompass being introduced in Newcastle?